coderefinery/installation/content/conda.md

 ### If you have Anaconda and you are using it regularly

+You can use your existing Anaconda install and create the Coderefinery environment as the {ref}`next page <conda-environment>` says.

-In this case you can probably go through most of the workshop and most of the packages that we will need already are part of Anaconda.
+Or, you can probably go through most of the workshop and most of the packages that we will need already are part of Anaconda.
 If some package is missing, you can then fetch it with the Anaconda Navigator.
 One disadvantage of using Anaconda is however, that you are more likely to install everything into